McGill-NLP/diffusion-itm/README.md

 ### Fine-tuned ITM

 As explained in the next section, we also finetuned our model with in-batch negatives on MSCOCO.
-The checkpoints directories can be found under checkpoints and are named as in the paper: 'hardneg..' (last row table Table 2), 'noneg...' (second row Table 2),
+The checkpoints directories can be found under checkpoints and are named as in the paper: `hardneg` (last row table Table 2), `noneg` (second row Table 2).

-You can simply specify --lora_dir as shown in the above section when running diffusion_itm.py.
+You can simply specify `--lora_dir` as shown in the above section when running `diffusion_itm.py`.

 ### Hard Negative Finetuning (HardNeg-DiffusionITM)